Rafah Border Crossing: 2021 to 2023

 In February 2021, Egypt opened the crossing "indefinitely" for the first time in years in what was described as an effort to encourage negotiations between Palestinian factions meeting at the time in Cairo.
 The crossing was kept open during and after the 11-day Israel-Hamas conflict in May, delivering aid and construction materials.
 Egypt closed the crossing on 23 August 2021 following an escalation of cross-border incidents between Israel and Hamas, but partially reopened the crossing three days later, allowing traffic from Egypt to Gaza (but not vice versa).

-Gaza war
+Gaza war (2023 to 2026)

 During the Gaza war, Israel bombed the Palestinian side of the Rafah crossing.
 Egypt subsequently demanded assurances that Israel will not attack aid convoys.
 Israel took control of the crossing during the war, and as of July 2025 it is managed by the Gaza Division of the IDF.